 Nathan Pritikin’s Pseudoscience Longevity Legacy

-Nathan Pritikin is an “inventor” who became convinced that heart disease could be treated by following an ultra-low fat diet.
+Nathan Pritikin was an “inventor” who became convinced that heart disease could be treated by following an ultra-low fat diet.

 The Pritikin brand, however, lives on and continues to promote a diet that contradicts scientific findings in the last two decades that clearly indicate an ultra-low fat diet is not sustainable or effective in reducing heart disease.